 Flowers: Flowers are separate (monoecious).
 Female flowers (pistillate) are light-green and catkin-like, about 1/2 inch long with protruding reddish styles.
 The female flowers develop at the tip of the prior years wood, just as the leaf buds are opening.
 Male flowers (staminate) are reddish-green catkins at the end of different branches of the prior years wood, usually in hanging clusters of three.
 Small green bracts are at the base of the catkin.
 These male catkins actually develop in the fall, overwinter, and then enlarge in the spring.
-Catkins are also referred to a 'aments'.
+Catkins are also referred to as 'aments'.

-The fruit develops as a white to yellowish hanging cluster of small sacs, inflated at first and then maturing to a flattened brown cluster of sacs, each sac containing a small brown nutlet that has a fine surface reticulation.
+The fruit develops in a white to yellowish hanging cluster of small sacs, inflated at first and then maturing to a flattened brown cluster of sacs, each sac containing a small brown nutlet that has a fine surface reticulation.
 These clusters may persist through the winter.
 Trees are usually 25 years old before bearing significant fruit.

 Habitat: Hophornbeam will grow in partial shade but not dry soils.
 It is usually found as an understory tree at the edges of woods where it leans to reach sunlight.
 In the open, it will develop into a nice rounded tree.
 Young trees do not produce fruit.
 Seeds require lengthy stratification to break their double dormancy.

-Names: The common name of Hophornbeam derives from the seed capsules resembling hops.
+Names: The common name of Hophornbeam derives from the seed capsules resembling hops and the wood being as hard as the Hornbeam.
 The Ironwood name is from the hardness of the wood as anyone who has used an ax on it will acknowledge.
-The common name 'ironwood' is applied to many different tree species that have dense hard wood, in this genus and in others.
+The common name 'ironwood' however, is applied to many different tree species that have dense hard wood, in this genus and in others.
 There are several different species in the Ostrya genus, and unfortunately, all with some use of "Hophornbeam" in their common name.
 That's why scientific names are best used.
 As to the name 'Leverwood', Michaux explains in the notes at the bottom of the page.
 The genus name, Ostrya, is from the Greek word for this tree - ostrys.
 The species name, virginiana, means 'of Virginia' the state named for England's Queen Elizabeth I, and where the tree was first classified.
 The author names for the plant classification are as follows: First to publish was ‘Mill.’ which refers to Philip Miller, Scottish botanist (1691-1771) who was chief gardener at the Chelsea Physic Garden and wrote "The Gardener's Dictionary".
 His work was amended by ‘K.Koch’ who was Karl Heinrich Emil Koch (1809-1879), German botanist, Professor of Botany, first professional horticultural officer in Germany, plant collector in and near Asia Minor.

 In earlier years this species was classified as Carpinus virginiana